GitCraigRash/GitCraigRash/README.md

 - 🔭 I’m currently working on BLOOMTECH SPRINT 21-24: Labs

-- 🌱 I’m currently searching what career options.
+- 🌱 I’m currently exploring career options.

 - 👯 I’m currently collaborating on coding AI to detect ASL letters.

 - 🤔 I’m looking to better understand tensorflow.

-- 💬 Ask me about my insights on substiutionary attonment.
+- 💬 Ask me about my insights on having a purposeful life.

 - 📫 How to reach me: craigrashgr@gmail.com